Skip to Content

-These Ginger Sandwich Cookies are made with both ground ginger and candied ginger for extra gingery flavor.
+These Ginger Pumpkin Cookies are made with both ground ginger and candied ginger for extra gingery flavor.
 The sweet, spicy cookies are filled with whipped pumpkin ganache.
-You read that right, PUMPKIN ganache.
+You read that right, PUMPKIN ganache, OMG!

 a stack of ginger sandwich cookies with pumpkin ganache filling

-Well, for this recipe I don’t have a story.
-It’s a fairly straight-forward cookie recipe so not much to discuss there.
-I guess the most interesting thing about this recipe, to me anyway, is the pumpkin ganache filling.
+This is a fairly straight-forward cookie recipe so not much to discuss there.
+But the bestest thing about this recipe is the pumpkin ganache filling.

 Of course fall is the perfect time of year to make ginger cookies.
 As I was making the white chocolate ganache for the filling the idea just popped into my head to try mixing some pumpkin puree into the ganache.

-Pipe or spread the ganache onto half of the cookies, then sandwich them together.
+• Pipe or spread the ganache onto the flat side of half of the cookies.

 a stack of Ginger Sandwich Cookies with pumpkin ganache